rbjones/StarDust/wikibook/StarDust.md

 The services come in three layers corresponding to the three associated sub-projects which are:

 - HoLoTruth
-  concerned the establishment and management of Higher Order LOgical Truth, providing Proof As A service.
+  concerned the establishment and management of Higher Order LOgical Truth, providing Proof As A Service.

 - HoLoMod
   concerned with empirical and other models in HOL, with Smart Oracles.